Tobruk (1967 film): Plot

 The Portmans are told by a mysterious SIG member about the British masquerade.
 They take a gun and map to an underground telephone cable to contact the Germans in Tobruk and alert them of the upcoming British attack.
 When they're intercepted by an Italian patrol, Henry is killed and his daughter seriously wounded.

-Bergman and Sergeant Krug (Leo Gordon) retrieve Cheryl from the Italians, who reveals one of the SIG members is a traitor.
+Bergman and Sergeant Krug retrieve Cheryl from the Italians, who reveals one of the SIG members is a traitor.
 Harker gives Bergman two hours to investigate, and the traitor kills Cheryl to protect his identity.
-Lieutenant Max Mohnfeld (Guy Stockwell), Bergman's second in command, investigates the tunnel the Portmans used to escape, and finds the body of Corporal Bruckner (Robert Wolders), one of Bergman's closest friends.
+Lieutenant Max Mohnfeld, Bergman's second in command, investigates the tunnel the Portmans used to escape, and finds the body of Corporal Bruckner, one of Bergman's closest friends.
 Cheryl's death from cyanide, and Bruckner's missing suicide tablet, fail to convince Bergman his friend was the traitor.

 The group penetrates into Tobruk where Rommel has amassed two full panzer divisions undetected, placing the amphibious assault in jeopardy.
 Without radios, they are unable to report the situation and the RAF bomb Tobruk as scheduled.
 The LRDG blow up two of the harbour guns, Harker orders Sergeant Major Tyne to signal the ships to abort the landing, and sends Lieutenant Boyden (Anthony Ashdown) to capture the German transmitter.
-Boyden is killed in the bombing and Privates Alfie (Norman Rossington) and Dolan (Percy Herbert) die when they discover millions in captured English pound notes and attempt to steal it.
+Boyden is killed in the bombing and Privates Alfie and Dolan are shot when they are caught trying to steal captured English pound notes.

-Bergman and three men are killed while creating a diversion for Harker, allowing Craig and Krug two escape with two SIG men.
+Bergman and three men are killed while creating a diversion for Harker, allowing Craig and Krug to escape with two SIG men.
 They seize a German tank and destroy the fuel depot with it.

 Harker and his men surrender and Mohnfeld reveals he is really a German intelligence officer named von Kruger, admitting Bruckern had found him in the tunnel.
 Asking Harker for the Kesselring document, Harker tells him he burned it before capture then draws his pistol and kills von Kruger.
 The German guards kill him in return.
 Craig, Krug and their two companions travel over 70 miles down the coast on foot and arrive at the alternate rendezvous with a Royal Navy ship at Sallum just over the Egyptian border.